Surface Area Products for Kerr-Taub-NUT Space-time: Conclusion:

-In this work, we have studied both the inner horizon and outer horizon thermodynamics for Taub-NUT and Kerr-Taub-NUT BH.
-We also computed various thermodynamic products for these BHs.
-Due to the presence of the NUT parameter, we have found that the thermodynamic products have no nice quantization features.
-It has been also shown that the first law of BH thermodynamics does not hold for Taub-NUT and Kerr-Taub-NUT BH.
-We have also derived the mass formula and Christodoulou-Ruffini mass formula of the above mentioned BHs.
-We have also proved that Smarr-Gibbs-Duhem relation does not hold for both Taub-NUT and Kerr-Taub-NUT BH due to the presence of NUT parameter.
-We have compared these properties with the RN BH and Kerr BH.
+In order to understand the BH entropy at the microscopic level, we have studied both the \emph{inner horizon and outer horizon thermodynamics} for TN and KTN BH in four dimensional Lorentzian geometry.
+We also computed various thermodynamic product and sums.
+Due to the presence of the NUT parameter, we have found that the thermodynamic products are not universal and have no nice quantization feature.
+It has been also shown that the first law of BH thermodynamics does not hold for these space-time.
+Moreover we derived the mass formula and Christodoulou-Ruffini mass formula of the above mentioned BHs.
+Furthermore we proved that Smarr-Gibbs-Duhem relation does not hold for both the BH due to the presence of NUT parameter.
+We compared these properties with the RN BH and Kerr BH.
 It is shown that such features are unlikely in the RN BH and Kerr BH.

-It would be interesting to investigate the various thermodynamic products due to the contribution from Dirac-Misner strings\cite{gibbons}.
-Similar studies for Kerr-Newman-Taub-NUT BH could be found in \cite{kntn}
+In \cite{wald}, the author showed the first law holds in an arbitrary theory of gravity derived from a diffeomorphism invariant Lagrangian and the quantity playing the role of the entropy of the BH was identified as the integral over the horizon of the `Noether charge' associated with the horizon Killing vector field.
+In this theory, the author has considered a certain set of assumptions.
+The main assumption is the space-time should be asymptotic one.
+If one compare the results obtained here with the Wald's theory one can get a little bit problem in fact it contradicts because in our case the space-time we considered is non-asymptotic one due to the NUT parameter, whereas the Wald's theory is applicable for only asymptotic space-time.

+The reason for the failure of the first law of BH thermodynamics and Smarr-Gibbs-Duhem relation in the four dimensional Lorentzian geometry is due to presence of the non-trivial NUT parameter.
+The another reason is that Lorentzian TN and Lorentzian KTN geometry contains the Misner-type singularity.
+A Misner string is a coordinate singularity which may be considered as a manifestation of a non-trivial topological twisting of the manifold.

+In the orbit space $\Sigma$, the Misner string is a line such that the integral of $A_{\mu}$ around a closed loop which encircles the string does not vanish as the area of loop is taken to zero-it is the Dirac string for the Kaluza-Klien vector potential $A_{\mu}$.
+The curvature is smooth along the string, implying that it is a coordinate singularity.
+Hawking and Hunter \cite{hh99} have shown that in $d$ dimensions, the entropy could be expressed in terms of the $(d-2)$ obstructions to foliation, Bolts and Misner strings by the universal formula:

+where ${\cal A}_{Bolts}$ and ${\cal A}_{MS}$ are respectively the $d-2$ volumes in the Einstein frame of the Bolts and Mister strings and $H_{MS}$ is the Hamiltonian surface term on the Misner strings.
+Also $\beta$ is the inverse of the Hawking temperature.
+Thus it would be interesting to investigate the entropy product rules due to the contribution from Dirac-Misner strings \cite{gibbons}.
+This investigation might play a crucial role in the BH thermodynamics.
+In summary, these thermodynamic product formulas of inner and outer horizons give us further understanding to the BH entropy (both interior and exterior) at the microscopic level.